Mamdasn/comparing-numba-less-and-numba-flavored-version/README.md

 ## Results
 ![results](assets/numba-before-after.jpg)
-Meaning it's about 21 times faster 🙇
+Showing that it's about 21 times faster in my case 🙇